Explaining Answers with Entailment Trees

 \section{Task Definitions}

-Because producing correct entailment trees from a corpus is challenging, we define three tasks of increasing difficulty (named \taskonename, \tasktwoname, and \taskthreename, respectively) that simplify the retrieval and evaluation problems inherent in the task.
-The inputs to all three are a hypothesis $H$, namely a declarative form of a question + answer ($QA$),\footnote{ For convenience we provide both $H$ and $QA$ as inputs, although in principle $H$ may be generated from $QA$ automatically, e.g., using the QA2D model \cite{qa2d}} and some sentences $S$ expressing (both relevant and irrelevant) knowledge about the world.
+Because producing correct entailment trees from a corpus is challenging, we define three tasks of increasing difficulty that simplify the problems inherent in the task.
+The inputs to all three are a hypothesis $H$, namely a declarative form of a question + answer ($QA$),\footnote{ For convenience we provide both $H$ and $QA$ as inputs, although in principle $H$ may be generated from $QA$ automatically, e.g., using the QA2D model \cite{qa2d}} and some sentences $S$ expressing (both relevant and irrelevant) knowledge.
 The desired output is a valid entailment tree $T$ where the leaves are sentences selected from $S$, the intermediate nodes int$_i$ are intermediate conclusions (new sentences, not part of the input), and the root node (conclusion) is the hypothesis $H$. $T$ is {\it valid} if every node $n_i$ in the tree is {\it entailed} by its children.
-Examples are shown in Figures~\ref{example} and~\ref{fig:tree-examples}.
+The 3 tasks vary by the size of $S$, described below.